Seattle’s Rat City Roller Derby makes its return

 The DIY, counterculture sport was founded in the 1930s at the Chicago Coliseum.
 In each round (or jam), teams field five players each and score points when one player (the jammer) passes an enemy blocker, whose goal is to stop or push the jammer off the track.

-In 2004, the Rat City Rollergirls was created in White Center — a small league with four Seattle-based teams within in.
+In 2004, the Rat City Rollergirls league was created in White Center with four Seattle-based teams within.
 Rat City was one of the founding leagues for the Women’s Flat Track Derby Association (WFTDA), an organization which sets the standards, rankings, and rules for the sport.

-Seattle teams like Grave Danger and Throttle Rockets used to play to large venues like the Key Arena before the league they played in re-branded as Rat City Roller Derby in 2017.
+Seattle teams used to play to large venues like the Key Arena before the league they played in re-branded as Rat City Roller Derby in 2017.
 They then moved to a venue called the Rat’s Nest up in Shoreline.
-But that was demolished in 2019 — but now the derby is back where it all began: their old roller rink.
+But that was demolished in 2019.
+In 2022, they returned to White Center.

 More from SEAtoday